Digital Graduate Program eligibility and applying

 1. List your full name, postal and email address and contact phone number (ensure your contact details are correct, or you may miss out on a job).
 It’s a good idea to:

-• have a professional voicemail recording and email address (i.e., not hottie89@email.com)
+• have a professional voicemail recording and email address (e.g., not hottie99@email.com)

-• not to use a university email address—once you graduate it will no longer be valid.
+• not use a university email address—once you graduate it will no longer be valid.

-2. Include a blurb about you and your work interests. (e.g. where your passion lies and what you really want to achieve at work).
+2. Include a statement about you and your work interests. (e.g. where your passion lies and what you really want to achieve at work).

-3. List your education, training qualifications and professional certifications, as well as any professional memberships.
+3. List your education, training qualifications, professional certifications and any professional memberships.

 4. Outline your knowledge and experience using hardware, software, programming languages, databases, etc. This is the first thing employers will look for when filling a technical role.